spawaskar-cora/cora-docs/docs/user-guide/skeletalelements.md

    - Inventory Completed Status
    - Reviewed Status

 The Refits section is read-only, and shows Refits information for a given bone.
-To make edits to go "Actions" "Edit".
+To make edits, go to "Actions" "Edit".
 Click Save when finished adding Refits to be returned to the Refits page.
 ### Pathology

 ##### Trauma
 ![SE Traumas](../images/skeletalElements/traumas.png)

 The Trauma search is broken down in the "Element Highlights" and "Trauma" sections.
 The element highlights section is read only and displays the following information about the selected bone:

 - Bone